MikeOfNoTrades/ExData_Plotting1/README.md

 electric power consumption Data Set" which I have made available on the course web site:

 ## Note: I submitted an extra file, an R script that all four others use to download and prepare the data.
-I did this to avoid needless repetition and to make the code easier to read
+I did this to avoid needless repetition and to make the code easier to read.
+This file is named "get_data.R".

 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]